joeromero/docs/maps_api.md

 ### Instantiating a template map

-Instantiating a map allows you to get a temporal map to fetch tiles.
+Instantiating a map allows you to get the information needed to fetch tiles.
 That temporal map is an anonymous map.

 #### Definition

 POST /api/v1/named/:template_name

 #### Params

 - A JSON with the template parameters in the body

 ```json